These are the current Bye-Laws as of July 2024.

 viii.
 International Students' Officer

-Lead the development on an engaging, dynamic and rewarding community of international students and represent the needs and interests of international students within the Union.
+Lead the International Students' Network as well as oversee the development on an engaging, dynamic and rewarding community of international students and represent the needs and interests of international students within the Union.
 Working with the Activities & Engagement Officer to facilitate initiatives to support intercultural engagement across our diverse student communities.
 Working with the Welfare and Community Officer, represent the collective interests of international students to UCL and beyond.

-Lead the development of an engaging, dynamic and rewarding community of mature and part-time students and represent their interests and needs to the Union.
+Lead the Mature, Part-Time & Carers Students' Network and oversee the development of an engaging, dynamic and rewarding community of mature and part-time students and represent their interests and needs to the Union.
 Working with the Welfare & Community Officer, represent these collective interests to UCL and beyond.

-Lead the development of an engaging, dynamic and rewarding community of research students within the Union and represent the needs and interests of research students.
+Lead the Research Students' Network and oversee the development of an engaging, dynamic and rewarding community of research students within the Union and represent the needs and interests of research students.
 Working with the Postgraduate Officer, represent these collective interests to UCL and beyond.

 Lead in developing and building a strong community of general interest societies.
 Working with the Activities & Engagement Officer, oversee all general interest societies in the Union and develop opportunities for students to pursue a rich range of interests at UCL.